 Mahashivratri is one of the biggest festivals in Shaivism, which is one of the two main cults within mainstream Hinduism.
 As is clear by its name, it is dedicated to Lord Shiva, the deity associated with death and destruction.
 A Shivratri falls every month on the 14th day of the Krishna Paksha (the 15-day period when the moon wanes).
 However, the Shivratri falling in the Hindu month of Magha is considered the most significant.
-In the Gregorian calendar, Mahashivratri falls in late-February or early-March; its 2019 date being March 4th.
+In the Gregorian calendar, Mahashivratri falls in late-February or early-March; its 2023 date is February 18th.

 Mahashivratri History and significance